 Understand proper script formatting

-After understanding the rules behind writing a short film, it's time to actually put some words on the page.
+After understanding the rules behind writing a short film, it's time to actually put your words on the page.
 But before you actually start writing your screenplay, you'll need to look at proper screenplay formatting.

 Now that you’ve understood the key rules behind writing a short film and screenplay formatting, it's time to watch some of the best short films to inspire your story.